dotswg/dots-requirements/draft-ietf-dots-requirements.md

 protocols.
 The requirements are aligned with, although not directly derived from, the use cases described in [I-D.ietf-dots-use-cases].

-DOTS must at a minimum make it possible for a client to request a server's aid in mounting a coordinated defense against a detected attack, and client should similarly be able to withdraw that request arbitrarily.
-Regular feedback between client and server supplement the defensive alliance by maintaining a common understanding of DOTS peer health and activity.
-Bidirectional communication between endpoints is critical
+DOTS must at a minimum make it possible for a DOTS client to request a DOTS server's aid in mounting a coordinated defense against a detected attack, and client should similarly be able to withdraw that request arbitrarily.
+Regular feedback between DOTS client and server supplement the defensive alliance by maintaining a common understanding of DOTS peer health and activity.
+Bidirectional communication between DOTS client and server is critical.

 Yet the DOTS protocol must also work with a set of competing operational goals.
 On the one hand, the protocol must be resilient under extremely hostile network conditions, providing continued contact between endpoints even as attack attack traffic saturates the link.
-Such resiliency may be developed several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection state (when possible given local network policy) with a given network will tend to contribute to robustness called for in the DOTS charter.
+Such resiliency may be developed several ways, but characteristics such as small message size, asynchronous, redundant message delivery and minimal connection overhead (when possible given local network policy) with a given network will tend to contribute to robustness called for in the DOTS charter.